JeffBramlett/Common/README.md

 # Common
 Useful generic library with unique solutions.
-Apply Acrion and Func delegates in parallel to collections, Use generic implementation for Databus, Service Loader, Persistent Buffer, and Sliding timer, use static helpers for serialization, orchestration using generic schedulers, and use validations to respond to incorrect input.
+Apply Acrion and Func delegates in parallel to collections, Use generic implementation for Databus, Service Loader, Persistent Buffer, and Sliding timer, use static helpers for serialization, orchestration using generic schedulers,use validations to respond to incorrect input, extend Log4Net logging as a background process for all appenders, and use abstractions for WPF View Models